Charge density waves and electronic properties of superconducting kagome metals

-We thank H. Chen for inspiring discussions and A. Perara for help in calculations.
-B.Y. acknowledges the financial support by the Willner Family Leadership Institute for the Weizmann Institute of Science, the Benoziyo Endowment Fund for the Advancement of Science, Ruth and Herman Albert Scholars Program for New Scientists, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant No. 815869).
+\textbf{Acknowledgements.} We thank H. Chen for inspiring discussions and A. Perara for help in calculations.
+B.Y. acknowledges the financial support by the Willner Family Leadership Institute for the Weizmann Institute of Science, the Benoziyo Endowment Fund for the Advancement of Science, Ruth and Herman Albert Scholars Program for New Scientists, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant No. 815869) and and ISF MAFAT Quantum Science and Technology (2074/19).
 Z.W.is supported by the U.S. Department of Energy, Basic Energy Sciences Grant No.DE-FG02-99ER45747.